Irusou/cmd-timer/README.md

 ### Timer Written in GO ###
-A toy project to learn thhe go syntax, package management and dependencies
+A toy project to learn the Go syntax, package management and dependencies

 ### How to use ###
 <code>> git clone repository-url</code><br/>